AmyOShea/MS3-Cocktail-Hour/README.md

 + Users can log into/sign out of their account.
 + Registered users can upload their own recipes.
 + Registered users add their own recipes to one or more 'Collections'.
++ Registered users can add an image their own recipes via URL.
++ Registered users who don't want to search for an image can use the default image URL.
 + Registered users can view their own added recipes.
 + Registered users can edit recipes that they have already added.